DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 This is not a bug in the system; it is a core feature of the **Social Game's** control strategy.

+This schism has become so pronounced that it now surfaces in viral social media debates that reveal the depth of the distrust.
+A recent meme asked women whether they would rather encounter a man or a bear in the woods.
+As media personality Scott Galloway noted, "most women said they'd prefer to run into a bear."
+[Source: Galloway, Haidt, & Reeves Video Transcript] This is not a reflection of statistical reality—a man on a date is 16 times more likely to harm himself than to harm his date—but a reflection of a narrative actively promoted by algorithmic systems.
+As Galloway observes, "the algorithms love really positioning men unfairly."
+[Source: Galloway, Haidt, & Reeves Video Transcript] This perception is a symptom of a deeper, architected division that we must now dissect.

 To understand this schism, we must analyze it not as a single issue, but as a **four-front war** waged by the **Sphere of the System** against the natural, complementary relationship between the sexes.

 ### The Global Pattern: A Mystery Demanding Investigation